 “His rebellious acts will be embellished in the retelling but so, too, will the inevitable end of those who would rebel.
 And thus would rise a second, larger myth: of the authoritarian who slew the first myth (the rebel) and thus became legendary himself.” or words to that effect.

 The sentiment would apply here even better, since Killraven is being put to death in front of a worldwide audience, while Sabre was being put to death in front of just a few hundred members of the ruling class.
-KR would grasp all of this and reflect that the High Overlord (instead of Sabre’s foe Joyful Slaughter) was “Killing a man … and creating a myth” followed by the rest of the above reflections.
+KR would grasp all of this and reflect that the High Overlord (instead of Sabre’s foe Joyful Slaughter) was “Killing a man … and creating a myth.
+A myth that in time will bear little resemblance to the man on which it is based.” followed by the rest of the above reflections.

 In Killraven’s struggle we also get the shoutout to Orwell with the rat angle, so that’s fun, too.
-At any rate Killraven would at length turn the tables on his would-be executioners, reach his sword, slash himself free and then grab his pistol and throwing stars.
+At any rate, fueled by The Power, Killraven would at length turn the tables on his would-be executioners by breaking his chain, reaching his sword, slashing himself free and then grabbing his pistol and throwing stars.

 As KR fights Sabre’s men the High Overlord furiously cuts the Mural Phonics transmission.
 Now pouring out of the concealed subway tunnels through which Mint Julep’s surviving Freewomen rebels sought safety last issue come those rebels AND KR’s Freemen.
 We get a quick explanation that Deathlok’s memories of pre-invasion Washington helped them find an old subway link from the library to the above-ground station and that’s how they got out of the Library of Congress without being seen.